ncurrid/Improve-a-business-performance/README.md

 # III.
 Tools Used

-**Excel:** For initial data exploration, cleaning, and basic analysis (pivot tables, charts).
+**Excel:** for initial data exploration, cleaning, and basic analysis (pivot tables, charts),

-**Power BI**: For building interactive dashboards and advanced data visualizations.
+**Power BI**: for building interactive dashboards and advanced data visualisations,

-**SQLite**: To extract and manipulate data from relational databases.
+**SQLite**: to extract and manipulate data from relational databases,

 **Python** (Pandas, Matplotlib/Seaborn): For deeper data analysis and automation of repetitive tasks.

-**Business Model Canvas**: To understand the company’s structure, value propositions, and customer segments.
+**Business Model Canvas**: to understand the company’s structure, value propositions, and customer segments.